 The green mint chocolate chips were easier to paint than the candy melts.
 However, my favorite combo was the Wilton candy cane melts (they taste a bit like white chocolate too) plus coconut for hair.

 La Jolla Girl liked the other sprinkles.
 In this photo she’s got the marshmallow on a candy cane stick.

-Like put the faces on a chocolate covered candy cane stick to make a marshmallow pop…
+Color faces on a chocolate covered candy cane stick to make a marshmallow pop…

-Or use the sticks to make snowmen.
+Or, use the sticks to make snowmen.
 Take 1 marshmallow and push to the middle (roughly) of the stick.
 Put one on top and push through so stick is exposed on top (for the hat).
 Push the 3rd marshmallow on to the bottom.
 No need for the stick to be exposed on opposite end of the 3rd marshmallow.
 Get 2 gumdrops.
 Flatten one gumdrop to make hat brim.
 Push brim on top of the candy stick and then the other gumdrop on top.
 Decorate with food marker.

-Or maybe you just make a cute Christmas tree.
+Or, maybe you just make a cute Christmas tree.
 That’s La Jolla Girl trying to put in a trunk she’s painted with a peanut butter candy melt.
 It looked better without it (don’t tell her).

-I’m sure that you all could come up with better rainy day kids crafts!
+I’m sure that you all could come up with better rainy day kids crafts.
 I posted this because, for me, sometimes it just takes someone to point out something basic and then a light bulb goes off.
 Plus, Christmas is coming, though you could just change the sprinkle and candy melt colors to make it appropriate for any holiday.